Grails-Plugin-Consortium/grails-cxf/README.markdown

 The following are additional ways you can control your xml schema.

-This would configuration using an `XmlElementWrapper` would map the xml similar to the following:
+You can specify a nested list schema using an `XmlElementWrapper` which would map the xml similar to the following:

 ```groovy
 @XmlAccessorType(XmlAccessType.NONE)